peterlidee/dive-in-next-13-tests/blog/0.intro/intro.md

 Reading the migration guide was slightly confusing but I felt like I broadly understood the concepts.
 But my confusion grew.

 When I tried to think through the combination of client and server components with static and dynamic rendering I completely lost track.
 Even worse, the more I read about it, the more lost I got.
-It reminded me of the confusion I felt before I understood the `useStaticProps` and `useServerSide` functions.
+It reminded me of the confusion I felt before I understood the `useStaticProps` and `useServerSideProps` functions.

 So I tried to reset and start over.
 I soon discovered that I had missed some nuances and misinterpreted certain concepts.